josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 ![Fields on the Deploy to Azure page are populated with the previously copied information.](media/azure-deployment-form.png 'Deploy to Azure page')

-5. Select **Next**, and on the following screen, select **Deploy**.
+1. Select **Next**, and on the following screen, select **Deploy**

-6. The page should begin deploying your application while showing you a status of what is currently happening.
+1. The page should begin deploying your application while showing you a status of what is currently happening

 Note: If you run into errors during the deployment that indicate a bad request or unauthorized, verify that the user you are logged into the portal with an account that is either a Service Administrator or a Co-Administrator.
 You won't have permissions to deploy the website otherwise.